 No matter what language you’re learning, you always want to feel weird at first.
 So when you hear Americans speaking Spanish with an American accent, they’re doing the same thing.
 They’re using American intonation, rhythm & resonance.

-Crystal clear speech gets you where you need to go.
+A crystal clear, American accent gets you where you need to go.

 It’s not about reducing your accent.
 It’s about being able to speak in a way that grabs people’s attention and gets them to follow your call to action easily.